 £15 per 1,000 words

-We carefully read your story and produce a comprehensive report of roughly 6,000 words detailing it’s strengths and weaknesses in plot, characters, world-building, voice, pace, setting, for you to think about.
-We’ll also, where possible, provide suggestions to resolve issues.
+I carefully read your story and produce a comprehensive report of roughly 6,000 words detailing it’s strengths and weaknesses in plot, characters, world-building, voice, pace and setting for you to think about.
+I’ll also, where possible, provide suggestions to resolve issues.

-This requires many hours of work by the most experienced editors, and as such it’s value to you and cost are commensurately high.
+This requires many hours of my work, and as such it’s value to you and cost are commensurately high.

 Developmental editor sessions are delivered via Phone/Skype (or personal meetings if local) and include the time needed to read and assess your work.